Rent safe and private dog parks hosted by locals

 Exercise Needs

 Border Collies require high activity each day.
-Though one of the most popular dog breeds, Border Collies are considered a very athletic, high-energy breed.
+Though one of the most popular active breeds, Border Collies are considered a very athletic, high-energy breed.
 Border Collies make great pets, and they thrive with over 2+ hours of activity a day, including walks, runs, and play sessions.
 Owners of Border Collies report their dogs especially love chasing/playing with a ball or frisbee, tug-of-war, and playing with squeaky toys.

 When medium breeds like Border Collies don't get sufficient exercise, they're more likely to act out on undesirable behaviors like developing anxiety or sensitivities.
 They need consistent training, mental activity, and regular exercise to avoid excess energy.